MediaComem/comem-archidep/ex/deployment-pipeline.md

 ## Clone the One Chat Room application locally

-Make sure you have forked the [One Chat Room repository][one-chat-room-repo] to your own account by clicking the fork button:
+Make sure you have forked the [One Chat Room repository][one-chat-room-repo] to your own account by clicking the **Fork** button at the top:

 ![Fork](../images/fork.png)